tremor-rs/tremor-www-docs/docs/artefacts/postprocessors.md

 # Postprocessors

 Postprocessors operate on the raw data stream and transform it.
-They are run after data reaches the codec and do not know or care about tremors internal representation.
+They are run after data reaches the codec and do not know or care about tremor's internal representation.

-Online codecs, postprocessors can be chained to perform multiple operations in succession.
+Online codecs and postprocessors can be chained to perform multiple operations in succession.

 ## Supported Postprocessors

 ### lines

-Delimits the output ( events ) into lines ( by '\n' ).
+Delimits the output (events) into lines (by '\n').

 ### base64